10x-Engineers/Infinite-ISP_TuningTool/README.md

 ## Usage

-Tuning Tool is designed to work with the Infinite-ISP_ReferenceModel.
+Tuning Tool is designed to work with the Infinite-ISP_ReferenceModel and Infinite-ISP_Firmware.
 It uses the config file from the Infinite-ISP_ReferenceModel, performs the calibration, and updates the config file with the tuned parameters that can be used in the pipeline.
-For more details see [User Guide](https://github.com/10xEngineersTech/Infinite-ISP_TuningTool/blob/84aec02738a50e1aa6b7a5c25e24edf7eaa1cb73/docs/Tuning%20Tool%20User%20Guide.pdf)
+For more details, see the [User Guide](https://github.com/10xEngineersTech/Infinite-ISP_TuningTool/blob/84aec02738a50e1aa6b7a5c25e24edf7eaa1cb73/docs/Tuning%20Tool%20User%20Guide.pdf).

 Infinite-ISP Tuning Tool can be used separately as a stand-alone application for image quality analysis.
-This comprehensive toolset not only provides user with precise control over the calibration modules, but also allows user to analyse the quality of the images using the analysis modules.
+This comprehensive toolset not only provides the user with precise control over the calibration modules but also allows the user to analyse the quality of the images using the analysis modules.
 With respect to its usage, it is divided into three categories:

 - Calibration Tools

 - Analysis Tools

-- Generate Configuration Files
+- Configuration Files Generator

 ## Features
 The Infinite-ISP Tuning Tool provides the following features.